PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

     print("Hello, " + myName)
 ```

-(We add the word "Hello, " to the myName variable.
-If you run this nothing will happen because a function simply groups code, if we want the code in the function to run we have to call it, we'll get to that)
+If you run this nothing will happen because a function simply groups code, if we want the code in the function to run we have to *call* it... we'll get to that.

 When we make a function we use the the special `def` "keyword".
-A keyword is a special word designated for some purpose, so you can't go using `def` as a variable's name as Python (the coding language we are using) will think you are trying to make a function.
+A keyword is a special word that lets python know that we are about to type in a function, so you can't go using `def` as the name for a *variable* as python (the coding language we are using) will think you are trying to make a *function*.

-After `def` we write the name we use to refer to the function `say_hello_to_name`.
+After `def` we write the name we will use to refer to the function `say_hello_to_name`.
 Then we put the `()` for any input (also called parameters) that the functin takes in.
-Currently the function takes no input so they are empty (note: you have to put the parenthesis even if it takes in no parameters (aka input)).
+Currently the function takes no input so they are empty (note: you have to put the parenthesis even if it takes in no input).

+(We usually refer to the "input" of a function as the function's "parameters")

-You will also notice that the `:` after the parenthesis.
-This tells Python (the coding language we are using) that any code after the `:` is inside of the function.
-But all the code inside of the function also has to have a tab (2 or 4 spaces) in front of it.
-This is mostly for the programmer to be able to tell what code is in a function, and what code is not.
-We usually refer to adding a tab in front of code as "indenting" our code.
+You will also notice that the `:` after the two parenthesis `():`.
+This tells Python (the coding language we are using) that any code after the `:` is *inside* of the function.

+...But, all the code inside of the function also has to have a 2 or 4 spaces (click the `tab` key) in front of it.

+This is mostly for the you, the programmer, to be able to tell what code is in a function, and what code is not.
+We usually refer to adding a tab in front of code as "indenting" the code.

-If we go ahead and write our code without adding indenting it in front...
+If we go ahead and write our code without adding any *indenting* in front...

 ```py
 def say_hello_to_name():